leapcode/bitmask_help/pages/install/linux/en.md

 # Other

-If none of the above methods works for you, you can try to install [[ via pip => pip ]] or [[ from source => git ]], or get in contact with us if you want to package Bitmask for some other distribution.
+If none of the above methods works for you, you can try to install [[ via pip => 'http://bitmask.readthedocs.io/en/latest/installation/index.html#installing-with-pip' ]] or [[ from source => 'http://bitmask.readthedocs.io/en/latest/hacking/index.html#devenv' ]], or get in contact with us if you want to package Bitmask for some other distribution.